Updated: March 25, 2017

 Other Flashlights To Consider

-If you are looking for a heavy duty and rotund flashlight that is great for the outdoors, this big boy is the top pick!
-Coming with six modes, projecting light at over 1988 ft.
+If you are looking for a top, heavy duty and rotund flashlight that is great for the outdoors, this big boy is the top pick!
+Coming with six military like modes, projecting light at over 1988 ft.
 (606 meters) I personally know a lot of ex-military that swear by this particular model for its dual controls, compact body design, waterproofing, and the guarantee from Fenix Lighting.
 Considering the tough situations that people in SWAT or military services may find themselves in, I have heard many of my old colleagues praise this particular unit for their jobs.

 - Up to 2600 lumen turbo output